IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 ---

-# "Top 4" Serverless use cases
+# "Top 4" serverless use cases

 Although you can use Serverless to solve most problems, here are four general use cases Developers looking adopting Serverless should consider.